snapappointments/bootstrap-select/README.md

 <h1 align="center">bootstrap-select</h1>

 <p align="center">
-	<strong>Bring select elements into the 21st century with intuitive multiselection and searching.
-Just 10kb gzipped.</strong>
+	<strong>The jQuery plugin that brings select elements into the 21st century with intuitive multiselection, searching, and much more.
+Now with Bootstrap 4 support.</strong>
 </p>

 <p align="center">